qbicsoftware/data-manager-app/README.md

 ![add](docs/readme/RegistrationScreen.png)

-After successful registration the user will be contacted via the provided email address with the steps necessary to authenticate the generated account.
+After successful registration the user will be contacted via the provided emailAddress address with the steps necessary to authenticate the generated account.

 ## Application overview